Institute of Technology or Polytechnic

 Summary

-Want to be a light automotive engineer?
+Want to be a qualified auto mechanic?

 In this programme you'll gain the knowledge and skills required to safely and effectively diagnose and repair faults that are commonly encountered on light vehicles, including cars, light commercial vehicles and light trailers.